Kun-kz/World_Weather_Analysis/README.md

 The hotel suggestions were provided when clients entered their minimum and maximum temperature criteria for their vacations.
 A marker layer map that would have pop-up markers for each hotel in each city on the map was created and the sample was saved in Vocation_Search folder.

-A travel itinerary that shows the route between four cities chosen from the customer’s possible travel destinations was created by using the Google Directions API.
+A travel itinerary that showed the route between four cities chosen from the customer’s possible travel destinations was created by using the Google Directions API.
 We also made the marker layer map with a pop-up marker for each city.